stackblitz/docs/docs/codeflow/working-in-codeflow-ide.md

 The `workspace:` protocol ensures the correct package from the workspace is used.
 However, this is not required because, by default, pnpm will link packages from the workspace if the available packages match the declared ranges.

-Check [pnpm documentation](https://pnpm.io/workspaces) for more information.
+Check [pnpm documentation](https://pnpm.io/workspaces) for more information or [this pnpm-based monorepo demo](https://stackblitz.com/edit/node-gw1rvh?file=README.md) for reference.

 ### Yarn